-Wild Wednesday Nature Hikes for Kids and Families: We are expanding our very popular summertime Wild Wednesday nature hikes for kids and families into the entire year!
+Wild Wednesday Nature Hikes for Kids and Families: We have expanded our very popular summertime Wild Wednesday nature hikes for kids and families into the entire year!
 Look for Wild Wednesday hikes on the second or third Wednesday of every month.
 Sign-ups for these fun and educational nature hikes must include at least one child eighteen years of age or younger accompanied by an adult (or adults).
 For more information contact Janice Barrett.at firstname.lastname@example.org.

 Next Wild Wednesday Nature Hike: Wednesday, January 19, 2022 Natural Bridge Picnic Area, Bankhead National Forest (Not the Natural Bridge near Haleyville) 9:30 a.m.
 Sign up at email@example.com Leader: Janice Barrett Distance: Under 2 miles roundtrip (loop) Level of Challenge: About as easy as it gets in Bankhead Natural Bridge Picnic Area is the oldest developed recreation site on national forest land in Alabama.
 The loop trail leads to a natural bridge which is a sandstone formation and a waterfall and rock shelter in the hardwood forest.
 This hike is short but there is lots to see and explore!
 Bring all the food and water needed for a two hour outing.
 There are picnic tables on site.
 No dogs and no smoking, please.
 Directions: Natural Bridge Picnic Area is located east of Double Springs on County Road 63 one mile north of Highway 278.